 The website of the Massachusetts Health Policy Commission (HPC), the state agency that develops policy to reduce health care cost growth and improve the quality of patient care, offers a wealth of interactive graphics, including those featured in its HPC Data Points series of online briefs.

 The New Jersey Health Care Affordability, Responsibility, and Transparency (HART) Program Blueprint details the program goal and targets, as well as accompanying data collection, transparent reporting, and resulting strategies will help drive more affordable, quality care for families and businesses.

 The Oregon Health Authority also offers a Frequently Asked Questions document that explains, at a high level what cost growth targets are, how the data collection and analysis process works, and how they can be leveraged to improve the affordability of health care.
 Similarly, New Jersey offers a general FAQ and one for health providers.

 An example of effective communication to gain buy-in from the lay public that’s not specifically about health care cost growth targets is the Minnesota Department of Health Economics video, The Health Care Spending Dilemma.

 This PPT template using Connecticut data, which can be customized and saved as a series of images (one slide at a time) or an animated gif, can serve as a starting point for a state-specific infographic.

-When presenting more detailed information in a stakeholder meeting, slide decks for example, are a reliable format.
+When presenting more detailed information in a stakeholder meeting, slide decks , are a reliable format.

 Likewise, this Milbank Memorial Fund slide show outlines the goals of the Peterson-Milbank Program for Sustainable Health Care Costs for a policy audience by making a case for targets with data and providing an overview of the process.